-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Lightspeed makes virtual trading available to clients, while Robinhood does not.
-For mobile trading, Lightspeed and Robinhood both have a iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Banking is not popular with Lightspeed and Robinhood as Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.
+For mobile trading, Both Lightspeed and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Unfortunately, Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are not available at Lightspeed or Robinhood .